fli-iam/shanoir-ng/shanoir-ng-datasets/src/main/java/org/shanoir/ng/vip/README.md

 * Execution and execution monitoring are structured in a really stranged way.
 Execution monitoring are extending execution (in their class definition, not in their usage).
 When Shanoir's back receives a VIP execution request :
   * it creates 1st an execution monitoring with an partial execution as child.
-  * when a VIP response is received, instead of completing the existing execution with outputs an other datas, a new one is created (without any parent/child relation)
+  * when a VIP response is received, instead of completing the existing execution with outputs an other datas, a new one is created (without any parent/child relation), and the old one is removed (with its child)